jomjol/water-meter-system-complete/README.md

 ## Changelog - lastest version

+##### 7.3.0 (2020-06-20)
+**ATTENTION: link path for the mounting directories needs to be updated: /config --> /app/config and /log --> /app/log **
+* Updated Docker file thank to commit of github/kassi
+* Compliance with docker recommendations
+* Improved docker build speed
+* Using local timezone (Europe/Berlin) within docker container
+* Thanks a lot to github/kassi
 ##### 7.2.2 (2020-06-19)
 * Updated CNN for analog digits (v6.2.0)
 * Error correction: in case alls digital values were 0 they all have been removed (Result: ".123" instead of "0.123")